zakarya23/self_moving_player/README.md

+# Learning Outcomes
+In this project, Idemonstrate my understanding of dynamic memory and linked data structures, and extend your skills in terms of program design, testing, and debugging.

 # Route Replanner
 The initial cell at row 0 and column 0 denoted by I and the destination (goal) cell at row 9 and column 9 denoted by G. The green arrows show the planned moves to get from I to G that omit the blocks shown as orange squares.